NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 Don't miss out on this opportunity to stay ahead of the curve in nonclinical protocol development.
 We look forward to your participation in this exciting webinar.

 You can register for this event [here](https://register.gotowebinar.com/register/4694799632873648728?source=Xybion){target=_blank}.

-## PHUSE SDE  - Utrecht, Netherlands

-(28 September 2023, live event in Utrecht)

-We plan to be at the PHUSE SDE in Utrecht and will submit a presentation.
-We will provide additional information when this has been accepted.

-Event information can be found [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=15113&eventID=25){target=_blank}.

 ## PHUSE SDE  - Copenhagen, Denmark